Blow (Kesha song): Promotion

 "Blow" was performed on television for the first time on April 22, 2011, for the Nickelodeon show Victorious episode "Ice Cream for Ke$ha."
 The storyline for the episode saw the show's stars competing in a contest to win a private concert by Kesha.
 In order to win the contest the cast had to spell out Kesha's name through letters found at the bottom of ice cream containers.
-Kesha's younger brother, Louie also guest starred in the episode.
+Kesha's younger brother, Louie Sebert also guest starred in the episode.
 "Blow" was performed live on May 22, 2011, at the 2011 Billboard Music Awards.
 The performance was opened with "Animal" as Kesha sang suspended over the stage in a structure shaped like a diamond.
 Midway through the performance she dropped backwards into her crowd of background dancers then transitioned into "Blow".
 The performance featured glitter cannons and the dancers wore orange unicorn heads.
-IT was also used in an advertisement for the then-upcoming season of The Real World: Las Vegas on MTV.
+It was also used in an advertisement for the then-upcoming season of The Real World: Las Vegas on MTV.

 American rapper B.o.B is featured on an official remix of "Blow" that was released to iTunes on May 17, 2011.
 B.o.B opens the track with a minute-long rapped verse about himself then adds to the song's dominant party theme, rapping: "Night starts out at the ATM / It probably won’t end til 8 am."
 Following this verse Kesha proclaims "We are taking over", before the track resumes as it normally would without B.o.B's addition.
 Scott Shetler from PopCrush criticized the remix for not technically being a remix, rather being just the original song with added verses.
 Shetler wrote "the term 'remix' makes us imagine all the ways the song could be creatively re-arranged.
 And a fun song like ‘Blow,’ with its brash lyrics and skittering beat, holds endless remix possibilities.
-But this version doesn’t substantially improve the original."
+But this version doesn't substantially improve the original."
 He went on to give the song three and a half stars out of a possible five.